elec327/elec327.github.io/lab4/index.md

 clock) and P1.7 (SDA - I2C data).
 The I2C bus requires pull-up resistors, which have been included in the schematic for you.

-Your task is to design a PCB with Eagle which includes the parts in the schematic - the MSP430, a battery holder, 4 LEDs, and various resistors - **AS WELL AS the MXC4005XC**, for which you have to create a library part (both a schematic symbol and library part).
-The goal is to lay out a PCB with the LEDs arranged in a plus-sign configuration.
-(You will program the device so that the LED that is pointing down always lights up.)
+-->
 You will likely find useful to clone the [ELEC327 reposistory](https://github.com/ckemere/ELEC327) from GitHub (if you have not done so yet).

+Your task is to design a PCB with Eagle which includes the following parts from the ELEC327 library:
+   - A MSP430FR2411
+   - A decoupling capacitor in 1206 package
+   - A 1632 battery holder
+   - One surface mount push button (SWITCH_SPST, SMD variant)
+   - One RGB LED (IN-S128TATRGB)
+   - One header for programming (1x04-LOCK)
+   - 4 1206 resistors (3 for current limiting the LED and one connected between _RST and VCC)

+Connect them properly so that the RGB LED can be driven by TA0.1, TA0.2, and TA1.1.

 Eagle comes with a good number of parts, but not all that you need.
 You can either create a personal library for parts you make or add them to the ELEC327 library.
 Once you have created/opened the library, start with the "symbol".
 Make sure to adequately labels the various connections.
-Note that Digikey may provide an Eagle part design for the deisgn using an "Ultralibrarian" script or a SnapEDA file.
+For reference, note that Digikey may provide an Eagle part design for the deisgn using an "Ultralibrarian" script or a SnapEDA file.
 Feel free to make use of these, but you MUST DOUBLE CHECK the design!!!!

-Once you've made the accelerometer part, add it to the schematic and connect it to the MSP430.
+You shouldn't need to do this for this lab.

 Next, then create a `.brd` file and route all of the connections.
 Keep in mind that the battery package is solid and plastic, so you should not place any parts on top of it.
 One